casthub/docs/en/modules/stock-elements.md

 ### Modifying the Header

-The List Stock Element comes with a [Header Component](/modules/components#header) and provides short and easy setters for modifying it.
+The List Stock Element comes with a <docs-link path="/modules/components#header">Header Component</docs-link> and provides short and easy setters for modifying it.
 For example:

 ```js
 constructor() {